Maternal and Child Health (MCH) Nursing Scholarships Program

 - be currently registered as a Midwife (without restrictions) with Australian Health Practitioner Regulation Agency.

-You are ineligible to apply if you have previously received an MCH Nursing Scholarship from the Department of Education and Training (DET) or Department of Health and Health Services (DHHS).
+You are ineligible to apply if you have previously received an MCH Nursing Scholarship from the Department of Education and Training (DET) or Department of Health and Human Services (DHHS).

-- Applicants who identify as being of Aboriginal and Torres Strait Islander heritage
+- applicants who identify as being of Aboriginal and/or Torres Strait Islander heritage

-- Demonstrated financial need, such as applicants in receipt of a Government tested low income benefit or hold a Health Care Card
+- applicants with demonstrated financial need, such as applicants in receipt of a Government tested low-income benefit or who hold a Health Care Card.

 Who to contact for further information

 Scholarships Office, firstname.lastname@example.org